 The United States is in the midst of a transition to EMV chip card technology that will have a lasting impact on consumers, retailers, issuing banks and payment processing providers.

-EMV® is a global standard for credit and debit cards that’s based on chip card technology.
-It is a joint effort between Europay, MasterCard® and Visa® (hence the acronym EMV) to ensure security and global interoperability.
+EMV is a global standard for credit and debit cards that’s based on microchip technology that was developed over 20 years ago as a joint effort between Europay, MasterCard® and Visa® (hence the acronym EMV) to facilitate worldwide interoperability and acceptance of secure payment transactions.

-EMV cards, which are also referred to as chip-and-PIN cards or smartcards, are manufactured with an embedded microprocessor (microchip), a type of mini-computer that offers strong security features and other capabilities not available on the magnetic stripe cards that are the current standard in the U.S. The chip stores information securely and performs cryptographic processing that keeps the data safe from fraudsters and identity thieves.
+EMV cards — also referred to as chip cards or smartcards — are manufactured with an embedded microprocessor (microchip), a type of mini-computer that offers stronger security features and other capabilities not available on the magnetic stripe cards that have been the standard in the U.S. for half a century.
+The chip stores information securely and performs cryptographic processing that keeps the data safe from fraudsters and identity thieves.

 Switching to EMV

 Transitioning to EMV technology in the U.S. will have several distinct advantages for all parties involved: